 So so so yummy!
 I am NOT a cook and not only did I not mess this up but it was delicious!
 Made two of your recipes this week and both were by far my favorite plant based recipes to date!

-Haha, so awesome to hear that!
-Thrilled and honored to hear you're enjoying the recipes.
-Really appreciate the kind feedback - thank you!
+Aww, that's so wonderful to hear, Mo!
+Thrilled and honored to hear you're enjoying the recipes and I'm happy they've worked out for you.
+Appreciate the kind feedback - thank you!

 Just made it!
 So tasty!
 Curious what you did with the rest of your adobo.
 I wonder how long it will last for in the fridge.